etalab/plan-ogp-2015-2017/en/consult-debate-co-create/new-practices/commitment-13.md

 ## Leverage previous consultations & reform participatory mechanisms

 **Lead institutions**:
-- Prime Minister’s Office; Ministry of Ecology, Sustainable Development and Energy
+- Prime Minister's Office; Ministry of Ecology, Sustainable Development and Energy
 - Ministry of State for State Reform and Simplification attached to the Prime Minister
 - National Commission for Public Debate